The Order Desk Glossary: Terms & Phrases Explained

 • Item Metadata - Information associated with an item.
 Some integrations will import order items with specific metadata, but metadata can also be added to items through rules.

 • Checkout Data - A space for storing any details about an order.
-This versatile field can be used of storing information to send to a fulfillment service, notes about an order, or data for a rule to target.
+This versatile field can be used for storing information to send to a fulfillment service, notes about an order, or data for a rule to target.

-• Class - In shipping, the selected shipping option from a carrier, usually pertaining to the speed and cost of a shipment.
+• Shipping Class - In shipping, the selected shipping option from a carrier, usually pertaining to the speed and cost of a shipment.

 • Folders - The sorting an organization system within Order Desk for grouping orders.

-• Loop - An issue in the rule builder where the logic of the rule is circular, and therefore can't ever finish executing.
+• Loop - An error in the rule builder where the logic of the rule is circular, and therefore can't ever finish executing.
 For instance with the event "When a PDF is created" that's action is "Create a PDF" will run endlessly.

 • Custom Script - The ability to post order data through the rule builder using JSON.